uogbonda/Segmented-Data-Visualization-using-Power-BI/README.md

 # Segmented-Data-Visualization-using-Power-BI
 The segmented data set has various columns which are year, country, products, territory, unit price, sales, quantity etc. Using PowerBI to visualize the data for an easy understanding of how the products sales in different territories are performing and much more.
+The tables also is a slicer for the data visualization.
+This is just a simple example....better dashboards could be created of course.